 Camp staff will make every effort to place those with mobility challenges in campsites closest to the center of camp.
 Camp Pupukea has limited wheelchair access to tents, restrooms, and other campsite features.
-Communicate these needs at least two weeks prior to your arrival to the camp director.
+Communicate these needs by June 1, 2019 to the Camp Director.
 Off-road wheelchairs will make mobility around camp easier.